Dave6375/Dave6375/README.md

 ## Hi there 👋
+This is my react applicstion that is supposed to identify object How it works
+1. take a picture
+2. the react appliction uses OpenAI
+3. Identifys Object or thing
+4. Provides the name of said thing, the history behide it, and its chemical compound
+5. pictures can be taken streight up or they can be uploaded from phone

 <!--
 **Dave6375/Dave6375** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.